tbuehlmann/lappen/README.md

 end
 ```

-Throwing `:halt` will stop the FilterStack from running any further Filter and the throwed scope will be returned.
+Throwing `:halt` will stop the Filter Stack from running any further Filter and the throwed scope will be returned.

 ### Request Context